 Scheduling and the use of compensatory time off shall be at the discretion of the elected official/department head.
-All compensatory time off shall be used by the employee within ninety (90) days of the date of accumulation.
+All compensatory time off shall be used by the employee within one hundred eighty (180) days of the date of accumulation in excess of the maximum number of hours an employee is allowed to accumulate.